sunfishcode/hello-wasi-http/README.md

 Here are my notes on how I created this repository, in case you're interested in recreating it.

-Run `cargo-component new --reactor` to create a new project:
+Run `cargo-component new --proxy --lib` to create a new project:

 ```sh
 $ cargo component new --reactor hello-wasi-http